Diane-Kang/Sinngrund-Kulturdatenbank-plugin/README.md

 - Git commit

   c6c7f91 ("Define block templates for new post & InnerBlocks setting for my custom block", 2022-08-05)

+### JSX for my custom Plugin

+- npm init -y

+  generate file package.json : For tracking the changes of node module

+- Install WP script

+  ``$ npm install @wordpress/scripts --save-dev``

+- Prepare for JSX

+  make a directory named : **src**

+  under src directory make a file named: **index.js**

+  copy all contents from test.js to index.js

+  as well the enqueue script loacation update

 ## Terminal setting, showing the present brach name on the terminal